dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 > He said: "I don't need your help, bitch.
 I got a UFO, but I wanted
 > to let you know: I just won a million dollars!
 Catch me in the
-> Pliedes!
+> Pleiades!
 Me and Regis gonna be sippin' martinis, but you ain't
 > gettin none, son!
-Tell yo mama I said 'What's up, *baby!*'
+Tell yo mama I said 'What's up, baby!'"

 #### U.P.
 Freely?
 Never Heard of Him.
 IP Excellence, Maybe?